ChenghaoMou/bender-ruler/README.md

 # Bender Ruler

-Simple check for mentioning of languages for ACL 2021 papers.
+Simple check for mentioning of languages for ACL Anthology conference papers.

 ## Set up